abudnik/prun/README.rst

 it has been tested only under Linux and FreeBSD.

-Like other full-featured batch systems, Prun provides a job queueing mechanism, job scheduling, priority scheme, resource monitoring, and resource management.
+Like other full-featured batch systems, Prun provides a job queueing mechanism, job scheduling, priority scheme, resource monitoring and resource management.

 Prun consists of Worker and Master components.
 Users submit their jobs to Master, while Master places them into a queue, chooses when and where to run the jobs